About archives and manuscripts search

 Archive material is often related to other items and it is useful to be able to see this: for instance, if you find something relevant in the papers of an organisation you will want to see the rest of the organisation’s papers to see if they might also help.

-You can see this by clicking on the ‘See this in context’ link near the top of each detailed record description.
+You can see this by clicking on the ‘See the rest of this archive’ link near the top of each detailed record description.
 When you click this it will build a ‘tree’ containing the thing you have just been looking at and all related records.

 You can order up to 20 items at once - not 20 whole collections or sections.
 If you have found something interesting at Piece level in a catalogue, this means that you have found a part of a file or volume and you will have to order at the Item level above this.